 The HOKA Stinson is a cushioned trail running shoe that is designed for comfort and stability.
 If you like the feel of a HOKA Bondi, this may be your trail shoe of preference.

-It’s their most cushioned option, while still having that Vibram outsole for grip.
+It’s their most cushioned option, while still having that Vibram outsole for great traction even with the high stack height.

 It’s also the highest stack height of all HOKA shoes, which means more stability without being an actual stability shoe.
-But also a bigger reminder to pick those feet up on teh trails!!
+But also a bigger reminder to pick those feet up on the trails!!

 This shoe is perfect for runners who enjoy exploring new trails and need a shoe that’s comfortable for the miles.
 The Stinson is ideal for those who like to run at a moderate pace and need a shoe that is stable and supportive